 Or maybe you've run into unexpected circumstances, like a job loss.
 Either way, there's an imbalance and your house is weighing you down.
 It’s possible to find yourself in this situation if you purchased a home outside of your means, if you didn't account for all the utility and maintenance costs that would come with it, or if your interest rate has risen significantly and you can no longer handle payments.
 Any of these circumstances might result in you depleting your savings.
 Eventually, this could put you in a position where you go into debt for anything from buying groceries to making car payments.

 How can you avoid becoming house poor?

 The key thing to do before buying property is to always do your research.
 And then do it again.
 An emergency fund for if and when you run into trouble is always beneficial, as is paying off other debts before buying.

 “As property prices continue to escalate, the economics of buying a home start to become more tenuous.
-After a while, you might start to wonder, 'Is this worth the price that I'm paying?', and that's a difficult question to answer."
+After a while, you might start to wonder, 'Is this worth the price that I'm paying?' and that's a difficult question to answer."

 Is there a way to get out of being house poor?

-If you do choose to sell, there is an upside: you can find a home in a more affordable neighbourhood, for example, and not have to cut back on other expenses or adjust your financial goals as you had to before.
+If you do choose to sell, there is an upside: you can find a home in a more affordable neighbourhood, for example, and not have to cut back on other expenses or adjust your financial goals as you’ve had to before.
 Whatever you do, just don't wait until the last possible moment when you're especially desperate — act now.

 Interested in creating content with LowestRates.ca?
 Reach us at email@example.com.